Marcus Adams (footballer)

-Marcus Adams (born 30 June 1993) is an Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
+Marcus Adams (born 30 June 1993) is a former Australian rules footballer who played for the Western Bulldogs and the Brisbane Lions in the Australian Football League (AFL).

-He was drafted with the 35th selection in the 2015 national draft by the Western Bulldogs.
+He was drafted as a mature-aged selection with pick 35 in the 2015 national draft by the Bulldogs, where he played 27 games over three seasons.
+Ahead of the 2019 season, he was traded to the Lions, for whom he played 46 games before retiring due to concussion issues in 2023.

 AFL career

 Adams made his debut in round 1, 2016 against Fremantle.
 He played a further 10 games in his debut season, before a foot injury sustained in the round 15 clash against Sydney cut short his year.

 Adams made his first appearance in 2017 in the round 2 grand final rematch against the Swans, as a direct replacement for injured veteran Dale Morris.
 He was among the best players, recording 20 disposals, 9 of which were contested.

+Adams was traded to the Brisbane Lions ahead of the 2019 season.
+He played 10 games in his first season for the club, before a foot injury limited him to a single match the following year.
+In 2021 and 2022, he was a consistent presence in the Lions' backline, playing 35 games across the two seasons.

+After the conclusion of the 2022 season, Adams was moved to the inactive list following long-term concussion symptoms.
+He announced his retirement ahead of the 2023 finals series after doctors recommended he no longer play contact sport due to lingering concussion issues.